SystemsApproach/5G/primer.rst

 the receiver spread over time, as illustrated in :numref:`Figure %s <fig-coherence>`.
-Empirical evidence shows that the Multipath Spread—the time between the first and last signals of one transmission arriving at the receiver—is 1 to 10μs in urban environments and 10 to 30μs in suburban environments.
+Empirical evidence shows that the Multipath Spread—the time between the first and last signals of one transmission arriving at the receiver—is 1-10μs in urban environments and 10-30μs in suburban environments.
 Theoretical bounds for the time duration for which the channel may be assumed to be time invariant, known as the *Coherence Time* and denoted :math:`T_c`, is given by